kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 The ``ssh`` file should be empty.
 This will enable incoming ssh connections into pi.

-These two files will setup the config during boot and then will be deleted during boot.
+These two files will setup the config during boot and then will be deleted after boot, but we will not boot it yet.

+Next we will setup USB networking.
 Use a text editor to edit ``config.txt`` in the same directory.
 Go to the bottom and add,